mrvillafria/Pewlett-Hackard-Analysis/README.md

 ### Analysis
 Based on the new tables we created, here are four key points we discovered:
-1. There are 90398 total employees born between 1952 and 1955 that are expected to retire soon
+1. There are 90398 total employees born between 1952 and 1955 that are expected to retire soon.
-2. By looking at the employees' most recent titles, we find that majority of retiring employees have Senior titles or are Engineers
+2. By looking at the employees' most recent titles, we find that majority of retiring employees have Senior titles or are Engineers.

 <p align="center">
   <img src="https://github.com/mrvillafria/Pewlett-Hackard-Analysis/blob/main/Resources/Retiring_Titles.PNG" />
 </p>

 3. There are 29414 Senior Engineers and 28254 Senior Staff that are eligible to retire.
 Their Senior title gives an indication that they are experienced in their current role which would be a desirable quality for being a potential mentor.
-4.
+4. There are 1549 employees that fit the criteria for being a mentor in a mentorship program.

 ## Summary